The Mercury module system is relatively simple and straightforward.

 Certain optimizations require information or source code for predicates defined in other modules to be as effective as possible.
 At the moment, inlining and higher-order specialization are the only optimizations that the Mercury compiler can perform across module boundaries.

-One module must export a predicate ‘main/2’, which must be declared as either
+Exactly one module of the program must export a predicate ‘main/2’, which must be declared as either

 :- pred main(io.state::di, io.state::uo) is det.